Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

-In numerical simulations with sufficiently high $\tilde{P}_\mathrm{RF}$ and $\tau<0$, $\Delta \mathcal{P}$ is not negligibly small because a larger number of switching events with respect to those predicted by the analytical model occur in the time interval where the RF pulse adds constructively to the DC pulse voltage.
-This fact is not surprising since the assumption (v) of the analytical model does not hold anymore (Supplemental Note 3).
+In numerical simulations in \cref{fig:Fig_th_mltp_Prob}d with sufficiently high $\tilde{P}_\mathrm{RF}$ and $\tau<0$, $\Delta \mathcal{P}$ is not negligibly small because a larger number of switching events with respect to those predicted by the analytical model in \cref{fig:prob_ph}c occur in the time interval where the RF pulse adds constructively to the DC pulse voltage.
+This fact is not surprising since the assumption (v) of the analytical model does not hold anymore (Supplementary Note 3).
 As a result, numerical simulations produce higher $\Delta \mathcal{P}$ than the analytic model.\\

 \begin{large} \textbf{\myfont Discussion} \end{large}